 • Vaccines available at Big Y Pharmacies:

-• Quadrivalent (protects against 4 strains of the flu) for ages 5 years and up.
+• Trivalent (protects against 3 strains of flu) for ages 5 and up

 • Flu Vaccine for People 65 Years and Older (Fluzone™ High Dose and Fluad™)